axibase/atsd-use-cases/workshop/roman-time-keeping.md

 * Renamed all months.
 Most names come from Commodus' own [regnal name](https://en.wikipedia.org/wiki/Regnal_name) (below).
 * The exact order of new month names is unknown.
 * Renamed Rome to *Colonia Lucia Annia Commondiana*.
-* Reforms rolled back in 193 CE after Cev 192 CE assassination as part of the *damnatio memoriae*.
+* Reforms rolled back in 193 CE after 192 CE assassination as part of the *damnatio memoriae*.

 ![](./images/rome-22.png)